nanoframework/nanoframework.github.io/content/architecture/simplifications-and-trade-offs.md

 | [G-General](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings#GFormatString) | [General unit test output](string-format-examples.md#general) |
 | [N-Number](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings#NFormatString) | [Number unit test output](string-format-examples.md#number) |
 | [X-Hexadecimal](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings#XFormatString) | [Hexadecimal unit test output](string-format-examples.md#hexadecimal) |

+## Generics

+.NET nanoFramework doesn't support generics.
+We are actively working on it!
+(You can track the progress by following [this](https://github.com/nanoframework/Home/issues/782) GitHub issue)
+This is something that can easily go unnoticed as there are already some classes in mscorlib to support this.
+And, for the vast majority of the code, there will be no compiler error.